steliosot/docs/docs/2_found_team.md

 He holds a BSc, MSc, and Ph.D. in computer science.
 Since 2018, he has been an assistant Professor at Birkbeck, University of London.
 In the past, he worked as a postdoctoral fellow at the University of Toronto, where he collaborated with companies such as IBM, Autodesk, Huawei, and Toronto-based startups.

+???+ Info
-> Stelios is an active researcher (H-index 26) in performance modelling and scaling of cloud-native applications.
+    Stelios is an active researcher (H-index 26) in performance modelling and scaling of cloud-native applications.
 He enjoys driving his classic Mini Cooper and watching football.

 ## Dimitris Kargatzis `CTO`